-Biodiversity is also an important part of Arnett’s farming practices, and he uses cover crops, shrubs, insects and birds to help create a healthy orchard environment.
+Biodiversity is also an important part of Arnett’s farming practices.
+He uses cover crops, shrubs, insects and birds to help create a healthy orchard environment.

-Even macadamia waste products are put to good use on Arnett’s farm, with macadamia husks and orchard tree prunings used as compost to feed the soil.
+Even macadamia waste products are put to good use on Arnett’s farm.
+He uses macadamia husks and orchard tree prunings to make compost that feeds the soil.

 “The husks have a high nutrient content, so they’re a great resource to put back into the orchard,” Arnett says.
-“We spend a lot of time working to improve soil quality, because that’s where carbon sequestration takes place.
+“We spend a lot of time working to improve soil quality.
+That’s where carbon sequestration takes place.
 And better soil makes better trees.”

 A hardy plant for a dry country

 Macadamia trees can live for 100 years or more; an orchard near Arnett’s farm has been in production for more than 110 years.
-The trees start producing nuts after about seven years, but it can take up to 10 or 15 years before a tree reaches full maturity and maximum yield.
+Trees start producing nuts after about seven years.
+However, it can take up to 15 years before a tree reaches full maturity and maximum yield.

 While some crops can require a lot of water to maintain, macadamia trees are extremely water-efficient.
-The summer of 2019/2020 produced some of the harshest drought conditions growers have seen, but despite that, Arnett’s trees remained very healthy.
+The summer of 2019/2020 produced some of the harshest drought conditions growers have seen.
+Despite this, Arnett’s trees remained very healthy.

 “They were still flushing [producing new leaves), even in those stressful conditions,” he says.
 “But climate change is a major challenge.
-We’re seeing increased severity of weather, such as stronger winds that can damage our trees, more frequent hail that can cause crop loss, and of course, drought.
+We’re seeing increased severity of weather.
+Stronger winds can damage our trees, more frequent hail can cause crop loss, and of course, there’s drought.
 The 2019/2020 drought was the worst on record for our area.”

 Australia’s macadamia processors lie at the heart of the industry.
 As processors are located within the major growing regions along the east coast, the freshly harvested nuts don’t have far to travel to complete their transformation from nuts in shells to cracked and bulk-packed kernels, ready for dispatch to the supply chain.

-In the past, tonnes of macadamia shells removed during processing were simple discarded.
-But in recent years, industry has realised the value of the hardy macadamia shell.
-Rather than simply being thrown away, shells can be removed by the processor and used as an environmentally-friendly fuel to help dry the kernels.
-Activated charcoal made from macadamia shells can also be used to make carbon filters for water and air purification, and in 2017, scientists discovered that finely crushed macadamia shells were more effective than traditional charcoal treatments for poisonings, such as drug overdoses.
+In the past, tonnes of macadamia shells removed during processing were simply discarded.
+But recently, industry has realised the value of the hardy macadamia shell.
+Processors can use shells as an environmentally-friendly fuel to help dry the kernels.
+Activated charcoal made from macadamia shells can also be used to create carbon filters for water and air purification.
+And in 2017, scientists discovered that finely crushed macadamia shells were more effective than traditional charcoal treatments for poisons, such as drug overdoses.

-Since macadamias are native to Australia, it’s no surprise that we pioneered macadamia processing, becoming the first macadamia producer to implement rigorous quality standards and testing protocols.
+Since macadamias are native to Australia, it’s no surprise that we pioneered macadamia processing.
+We became the first macadamia producer to implement rigorous quality standards and testing protocols.
 According to Price, by keeping safety and transparency as the cornerstones of their operations, our macadamia processors have been able to develop strong, long-standing relationships with commercial partners around the world.

 The ultimate all-rounder

 Once processed, manufacturers like Queensland-based Nutworks use macadamia kernels to produce a wide range of retail products.
-These delicious nuts are extremely versatile, and can be used in a variety of product categories, from chocolate and ice cream to snack products and macadamia oil.
+These delicious nuts are extremely versatile.
+There are many uses for macadamias, from chocolates and ice cream to snacks and macadamia oil.
 Nutworks uses macadamia kernels from Queensland and the NSW Northern Rivers to make its range of chocolate, confectionery and roasted snacks.

 “Australian macadamias are the creamiest of macadamias,” says Nutworks CEO Kylie Watson.
 “They are well matched to both sweet and savoury flavour profiles.